Dombarovsky (air base): Interceptor base

 The facility featured three revetment compounds.

-The 412th Fighter Aviation Regiment (412 IAP) flew from the base with Sukhoi Su-9 (Fishpot) aircraft in the early 1970s.
+The 412th Fighter Aviation Regiment (412 IAP PVO) flew from the base from August 1949 with the La-11, MiG-15, and MiG-17 to 1962.
+By the 1970s it was flying the Sukhoi Su-9 (Fishpot) aircraft.
 The regiment replaced it in 1978 with the Mikoyan-Gurevich MiG-23M (Flogger-B).
-The 412 IAP disbanded in 1993.
+From 1953-60 it reported to the 101st Fighter Aviation Division PVO, and then to the 19th Air Defence Corps of the 4th Independent Air Defence Army.
+It disbanded in 1993.

 Other reporting of the 763rd Fighter Aviation Regiment (763 IAP) flying MiG-23 aircraft in 1991 appears to be incorrect.
 The 763rd Fighter Aviation Regiment was, it appears from more recent data, flying from Yugorsk-2.

 ICBM base

 Dombarovsky is also the home of the 13th Dombarovsky Red Banner Division, 31st Missile Army of the Strategic Rocket Forces.
 The base was built during the mid-60s along with the majority of the Soviet ICBM bases.

 The first base commander was Major-General Dmitri Chaplygin.
 Up to 10 units of Strategic Rocket Forces were based in the area, each with anywhere from 6 to 10 operational silos.
 At the peak of operations, Dombarovsky maintained a total of 64 silos on full alert.
 By 2002, according to the Russian press, the number had dropped to 52.
 The missiles deployed in the region were primarily the RS-20 type and its sub-variants.

-On December 22, 2004, the Rocket Forces conducted from the base a test launch of an R-36M2 to the Kamchatka Peninsula.
+On 22 December 2004, the Rocket Forces conducted from the base a test launch of an R-36M2 to the Kamchatka Peninsula.

+Western investigative outlets Danwatch (Denmark) and Der Spiegel (Germany) exposed a large amount of confidential information on the modernization of the base in May 2025, retrieving "more than two million documents" on the Russian Strategic Missile Forces over several years from a public database for contractors.
+These include detailed information on the building projects, incl. groundplans, electricity, piping, usage of the rooms by staff, and even surveillance cameras.
+They confirmed the base as being used for the new hypersonic Avangard system.